DeFiCh/indexer/README.md

           Reduce dot graph files
   icx1
           Analyze ICX addr usages
+  icxseq
+          Analyze ICX addr usages
   graph
           Build full graph
-  graphexp
+  graphwalk
           Load and explore full graph
   graphdot
-          Load the full graph, condense it and output dot files help
+          Load the full graph, condense it and output dot files spath
+          Find paths between 2 addresses gpath
+          Find all paths with exclusions help
           Print this message or the help of the given subcommand(s)

 Options:
   -v, --verbosity...
           Can be called multiple times to increase level.
 (0-4).

+          0: Error
+          1: Warn
+          2: Info
+          3: Debug
+          4: Trace

+          Minimum might be pulled higher.

   -h, --help
-          Print help (see more with '--help')
+          Print help (see a summary with '-h')

   -V, --version
           Print version

 ```

-See help for each command for more instructions.
+See help for each command for more information.